My Story with Mercury Toxicity and Recovery – Fairfield, Connecticut, June 2001 (when I became symptomatic with mercury poisoning)

 One is better served to search and research in the right way and this is discussed further in my book.
 If you are pleased with your physician you are ahead of many.
 It is important to get several opinions.
 A simple cold is one thing.
 When chronic conditions or continued disorders crop up, it is important to investigate and possibly consult others in the medical community as well as your primary care giver.
 And if two opinions are good, consider that three or more may be better.

-I am alive today because of Dr. Gerard and Dr. Klinghardt
+I am alive today because of Dr. Gerard Elmore and Dr. Dietrich Klinghardt

 I went to a lot of doctors (over 70 within 7 years).
 Some couldn’t help me at all and most made me worse.
 Then one doctor made all the difference in my life.
 Because of two doctors in particular, I am alive today (Dr. Gerard Elmore, who accurately diagnosed me and Dr. Dietrich Klinghardt, who successfully treated me).
 This may be an extreme example but it is a good one.
 Pay attention to the advice you are given.
 Think about it yourself and get those additional opinions.
 If you are not getting better, go elsewhere and continue going elsewhere until the problem is resolved.

 I’d like to point out that when dealing with any crucial health issue, get seriously honest with yourself about just how far you are willing to consciously participate in your recovery.
 Our American culture in particular tends to think in terms that it is our doctor’s job to make us well again.
 We would all like to walk into our doctor’s office, dump the problem in his lap and hope that the drug companies have come up with an all-new green pleasure pill that will fix everything for us.
 And if that cannot happen, perhaps some surgery to ‘cut out the problem parts’.